Artist Registry

 An empty notebook, a pair of dice, or the queen of hearts - when carefully placed - can evoke an elusive and often ambiguous new meaning.

-Space and color are key elements in these compositions, as the ephemera transform into abstract shapes.
-Because each piece of writing has its own story, abstraction and narration go together.
+Space and color are key elements in these minimal compositions as the ephemera transform into abstract shapes.

 Today when emails are quickly read and deleted, these paper keepsakes survive.

-Although the human figure is absent from my work, my art is deeply rooted in the human condition.
+Although the human figure is absent from my work, my work is deeply rooted in the human condition.